Making edibles – basics, methods & the most important basic recipes

 Dosage & Safety

-The most common risk with edibles is "refilling too soon".
-Therefore, dosage is not optional here – it's the most important part.
+The most common risk with edibles is "refueling too soon".
+Therefore, dosage is not optional here – it is the most important part.
 If you only read one article, make it this one: How to properly dose cannabis edibles .

 Storage & Shelf Life